DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Security.md

     - LEAP was developed by Cisco an an improvement over WEP
     - Clients must provide a username and password to authenticate
     - In addition, *mutual authentication* is provided by both the client and server sending a CHALLENGE PHRASE to each other.
-    - DYNAMIC WEP keys are used, meaning that the WEP keys are changed frequently
+    - Dynamic WEP keys are used, meaning that the WEP keys are changed frequently
     - Like WEP, LEAP is considered vulnerable and should not be used anymore

 ![image](https://github.com/psaumur/CCNA/assets/106411237/0b9ecce2-4219-42d0-8275-086b92134cda)

 - EAP-FAST (EAP FLEXIBLE Authentication via Secure Tunneling)
     - EAP-FAST was also developed by Cisco
-    - Consists of three PHASES:
+    - Consists of three phases:
         - A PAC (Protected Access Credential) is generated and passed from server to client
         - A secure TLS tunnel is established between the client and authentication server
         - Inside of the secure (encrypted) TLS tunnel, the client and server communicated further to authenticate / authorize the client